YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

 In the early days, everything was built on Word documents I had created, including the map.
 I found that students knew every country, sea and ocean’s location, because of studying their maps and developing their strategy.

 When students were seen running down the hall to get to class first to declare war, talking non-stop about it in other classes and sitting together at lunch based on their alliances- I knew something special was happening.
 Kids were complaining that the class period is going by too fast!

 As the teacher, I was busy non-stop: calculating battles on the spreadsheet, talking with leaders and foreign ministers, it was exhausting, but I loved how engaged the students were.

 I was encouraged by my principal to share what I was doing with other teachers and that’s when I started HistorySimulation.com.

 The next step was creating online platforms for these simulations.
 A friend of mine, with a lot of connections in the programming world, said that these programers often take side projects to increase their income.
 I found one and later another who really believed in what I was doing and that was a game changer!
 Now instead of entering tons of numbers into a spreadsheet, you just drag and click and the battle is over!
 This allows more time to watch what is going on and really enjoy seeing the interaction of students through Diplomacy and Negotiating.

-These simulations directly affect student's interest in the topics focused on in simulations like: Imperialism, Civil War, WWI, WWII and The Cold War.
+These simulations directly affect student's interest in the topics focused on in simulations like: The Revolutionary War, European Imperialism, American Civil War, WWI, WWII and The Cold War.
 Students are excited to learn about these topics and compare their own actions with the leaders actions during the war and what the motivations for those actions were.

 Creator of HistorySimulation.com